Sentence boundary disambiguation

 Sentence boundary disambiguation (SBD), also known as sentence breaking, sentence boundary detection, and sentence segmentation, is the problem in natural language processing of deciding where sentences begin and end.
 Natural language processing tools often require their input to be divided into sentences; however, sentence boundary identification can be challenging due to the potential ambiguity of punctuation marks.
 In written English, a period may indicate the end of a sentence, or may denote an abbreviation, a decimal point, an ellipsis, or an email address, among other possibilities.
-About 47% of the periods in the Wall Street Journal corpus denote abbreviations.
-Question marks and exclamation marks can be similarly ambiguous due to use in emoticons, computer code, and slang.
+About 47% of the periods in The Wall Street Journal corpus denote abbreviations.
+Question marks and exclamation marks can be similarly ambiguous due to use in emoticons, source code, and slang.

 Some languages including Japanese and Chinese have unambiguous sentence-ending markers.

 Strategies

 The standard 'vanilla' approach to locate the end of a sentence: